haus-scholia/haus-scholia.github.io/organization/index.markdown

 - Responsible for participation & representation.

 ###Initiate
-- 8, pulled from Scholar position pool.
+- 8 positions, pulled from Scholar position pool.
 - Attainable by invitation.
 - A one-month trial Scholarship.